 Alinja Castle: Nakhchivan's cliff-top fortress

-A guide to Alinja Castle in Nakhchivan — the dramatic mountain fortress sometimes called the 'Machu Picchu of Azerbaijan', its history, the long climb of restored steps, and how to visit.
+Alinja Castle in Nakhchivan — the cliff-top fortress called the 'Machu Picchu of Azerbaijan': its history, the long climb of steps, and how to visit.

 A fortress built on a mountain